Akuli/git-guide/getting-started.md

 $ cd reponame
 ```

+In the above example, lines starting with `$` are the commands that you should type to the terminal,
+and other lines are output from those commands.
-Here `$` means "type the rest of this line to the terminal",
+So `$` means "type the rest of this line to the terminal", and you should get the same output.
-and lines not starting with `$` are output from the commands.
 The `cd` command doesn't output anything.

 As you can see by the `cd` command, `git clone` created a new folder.